 This course examines financial administrative tools and leadership techniques as they apply to a variety of organizations.
 Financial accounting and financial reporting concepts are introduced as important analysis and planning tools.
 The course covers the basic financial statements including the balance sheet, income statement, cash flow statement, and notes to financial statements.
-Analytical procedures, budgeting cost concepts, and ratio analysis are also examined to evaluate profitability, liquidity, and solvency of organizations.
+Analytical procedures, budgeting cost concepts, and ratio analysis are also examined to evaluate profitability, liquidity, and solvency of organizations in the for-profit and not-for-profit sectors.
 An additional component of the course addresses the changing nature of the marketplace and explores the implications and ramifications for leadership.
 Cultural considerations are woven through the managerial topics of planning and organizing for domestic and global organizations.
 This course includes common business processes and skills, such as innovative problem solving, negotiation, and effective presentations.
-Teaching methods include role-plays, discussions, case studies, readings statistical analysis and financial modeling.
-Prerequisites: Majors only.
-(GR)
+Teaching